Nyre221/dolphin-quick-view/README.md

 3: Make the "INSTALL.sh" file executable (right click-> properties->check "executable") and run it

-4: If you want to open it with shortcut and not just use dolphin context menu: go to plasma settings -> shortcuts -> add a shortcut that executes a command: /home/YOUR_USERNAME/.config/quick_view/dolphin_quick_view_shortcut.sh
+4: If you want to open it with a shortcut and not just via dolphin's context menu: go to plasma settings -> shortcuts -> add a shortcut that executes a command: /home/YOUR_USERNAME/.config/quick_view/dolphin_quick_view_shortcut.sh

 (you can activate the shortcut as you want)